InSyncWithFoo/ryecharm/docs/ruff/running-modes.md

 While RyeCharm will try to maintain consistency where possible, a few features/settings are only available in one mode but not another.

-The default mode is <i>Command line</i>,
+The default mode is <i>Command line</i>.
-which allows for the widest range of customizations.
-However, it is recommended to use <i>Native LSP client</i> if possible, for performance and technical reasons.
+However, it is recommended to use either of the other two modes for performance and technical reasons.

 See <i>[Linting][1]</i> and <i>[Formatting][2]</i> for more information.